tonethar/IGME-430-Spring-2021/core-skills/3-command-line-git.md

 - `sudo` - used to perform commands (such as installing files in system directories) as the "super user"

 **Handy Unix Command-line tips**
-- *ctrl-a* to move the cursor to the *beginning* of the line
+- *ctrl-a* - to move the cursor to the *beginning* of the line
-- *ctrl-e* to move the cursor to the *end* of the line
+- *ctrl-e* - to move the cursor to the *end* of the line
-- *up arrow* to view previously typed commands (continue pressing up arrow to cycle through command history, the down arrow goes forward through the history)
+- *up arrow* - to view previously typed commands (continue pressing up arrow to cycle through command history, the down arrow goes forward through the history)
-- *tab key* for autocompletion of partially typed file names
+- *tab key* - for autocompletion of partially typed file names
-- *drag and drop* files into GitBash (or Terminal) to have their file paths type for you
+- *drag and drop* - files into GitBash (or Terminal) to have their file paths typed for you

 ### III-B. Git Commands